AdobeDocs/certification.en/help/certifications/rtcdp/rtcdp-e-technical.md

 * Demonstrate how to perform data discovery on source data
 * Demonstrate how to transform data to match XDM

-Section 3: Unifying Profiles (34%)
+Section 3: Unifying profiles (34%)

 * Validate Profiles and Event data post ingestion
 * Define identity name spaces